shameedjob/phonenv/README.md

 Phonenv is a Python library for dealing with word pluralization.
 ## Input File
-Input files should be a list of words with each entry having it's own line.
+Input files should be a list of words with each entry having its own line.

 ## CLI Usage